crybapp/library/beginners-guide/getting-started/macOS/api.md

 ## Installing Dependencies

-Once we're in the API folder, we'll need to install the dependencies that are needed to install API.
+Once we're in the API folder, we'll need to install the dependencies that are required to run API.
 Simply run `yarn` in your Terminal and all the dependencies are downloaded and installed like magic.

 ## Setting up environment variables